 I drew to cope with stress and depression when suffered from mental depression.
 When I first moved to Canada, I felt like I was useless because I didn’t know a single word.
-Drawing was the language which I could communicate with.
-Eventually, my drawing became my most fluent language that I can speak.
+Drawing was the language that I could communicate with.
+Eventually, my drawing became the most fluent language that I can speak.

 7. Where did you study?

-I studied Illustration at School of Visual Arts in New York.
+I studied Illustration at the School of Visual Arts in New York.

 8. Where do you see yourself in five years?